spdk/spdk/test/lvol/test_plan.md

 Call construct_lvol_store with base bdev name twice.
 Steps:
 - create a malloc bdev
-- construct_lvol_store on created malloc bdev
+- construct_lvol_store on created malloc bdev and cluster size is equal 1048576 bytes (1MB)
 - check correct uuid values in response get_lvol_stores command
-- construct_lvol_store on the same bdev as in last step
+- try construct_lvol_store on the same bdev as in last step;
+  this call should fail as base bdev is already claimed by lvol store
 - destroy lvs
 - delete malloc bdev

 Expected result:
 - first call successful
-- second call return code != 0
+- second construct_lvol_store call return code != 0
 - EEXIST response printed to stdout
 - no other operation fails